Skip to content

 This year the Jazz Ensemble will host.

-Tom Scott, Saxophone -- Jazz Residency -- March 24-26, 2024
+Tom Scott, Saxophone -- Jazz Residency -- November 18-19, 2024 (rescheduled from March, 2024) AND

-picture of Tom Scott playing tenor saxophone
+picture of upcoming guest artist, Tom Scott, playing tenor saxophone

 Tom Scott is a renowned composer, arranger, producer, music director, saxophonist and educator.
 His 33 solo recordings have earned him 13 Grammy nominations and 3 Grammy awards.
 In 2013 he produced a CD for young ukulele master Brittni Paiva which won a Hawaiian Grammy for 'Ukulele Album of the Year', and in 2017 received his first Emmy Award nomination for Musical Direction of the Tony Bennett 90th Birthday TV Special on NBC.